-C tudent Life encompasses several areas of The campus that provide outside-theclassroom support, services and programs for all students at all campus centers.
+Student Life encompasses several areas of the campus that provide outside-the-classroom support, services and programs for all students at all campus centers.
 Areas within Student Life include Residence Life, Student Leadership and Engagement, Student Activities and Orientation, Counseling Center, Student Clubs and Organizations, Pirate Fitness, Park Student Government Association (PSGA - Student Senate), Summer Conferences, Student Conduct and Dining Services.
 Please check the website at www.park.edu/student-life or call (816) 584-6377 for more information.
-Most Student Life staff is located in the Thompson Student Center and regular hours are 8:00 a.m. to 4:30 p.m.
-Monday through Friday.
 Many special events and programs provided by staff are offered on evenings and weekends.